pckv/sdvxknobs/README.md

   * Import the sdvxknobs/project.godot file in Godot
   * Change the IP address in [Main.gd](https://github.com/pckv/sdvxknobs/blob/master/Main.gd) to the address of your computer. this is the address printed by the python script.
-  * Export the Android application as apk and transfer it to your phone (you can find up a tutorial on how to export to Android with Godot in their documentation or on YouTube)
+  * Export the Android application as apk and transfer it to your phone (you can find a tutorial on how to export to Android with Godot in their documentation or on YouTube)
   * Install the .apk on your phone.